Transmission: 5-Speed Hewland

 John Calvert raced the car for another 18 months but was thwarted by the new Chevron B8 in 1968.
 By October 1969 he had registered the car for road use, and part-exchanged it with Joe Lanny.
 He lost interest in the car which was unearthed in 1974 by John Neal in a scrap yard.
 Pat Thomas eventually managed to purchase 47GT – 04 in 1981.
 By 2005 Pat, helped by Tony Hills, had finished the car as you see it today, back in 1967 specification.
 At the time John Calvert still had records of the car’s extensive race history which now accompany the car.

-In the present ownership for 35 years, it is estimated that Lotus 47 GT – 04 had not been raced for 36 years.
+In the present ownership for 35 years, it is estimated that Lotus 47 GT – 04 had not been raced for 36 years until 2005 when completed and returned to the track in the present owner’s hands – even invited to run at the Goodwood Festival of Speed as shown

 In recent years the Lotus 47 Snorkel car has been raced in the Heritage Grand Touring Car Challenge Series and selected historic races and also been to Goodwood for the 2012 Lotus celebration at the Festival of Speed in June.
 Amongst numerous other events, this car is also eligible for the Historic Sports Car Club GT & SR Championship for the Guards Trophy.

-FIA papers are renewed for Appendix K Group 4.
+FIA papers application made and paid for Appendix K Group 4.

 This important historic Group 4 GT is totally restored, equipped with with racing seats and roll cage, and comes in race tune running on Weber DCOE 45s.
 Preparation would require adherence to any series rules as well as well as running through normal servicing and routine spanner checks.
 At present running on standard front wheels, with standard Armstrong dampers, there is a brand new pair of standard magnesium rear wheels with the car to replace the wider split rim semi slicks fitted at present.